How to Stop Your Hair From Getting Oily: Your Complete Weekly Routine, Quick Fixes, and Survival Kit

 • Wash day: Shampoo and condition like earlier wash days — focus only on the scalp for shampoo and mid-lengths down for conditioner.

-• Optional: If needed, apply a scalp exfoliant (salicylic acid or gentle scrub) before shampooing.
+• Optional: If needed, apply a scalp exfoliant (salicylic acid, glycolic acid or gentle scrub - depending on what works for you) before shampooing.

-• After washing: Air dry when possible or use a cool setting on your blow dryer.
+• After washing: Dry using a cool setting on your blow dryer.

 Sunday – Light Maintenance + Prep